jw2249a/2017-bayes-audit/2017-code/README.md

 This is **asynchronous**: collection managers can update their audited votes file whenever they are ready to do so.
-This updated does **not** need to be synchronized on a per-stage basis.
+These updates do **not** need to be synchronized on a per-stage basis.
+(Note again that each updated audited-votes file contains *all* of the audited votes from the collection;
+they are cumulative.)

+### Audit stages

-Audit Central determines when a stage is ready to start.
+Audit Central determines when a new audit stage is ready to start.
-A new stage-nnn subdirectory is created, and the audit computations begin, based on all available sampling data at the time the stage begins.
+A new ``stage-nnn`` subdirectory is created, and the audit computations begin, based on all available sampling data (from ``060-audited-votes``) at the time the stage begins.

-The **audit parameters files** may be copied from the previous stage, and possibly adjusted by hand by Audit Central to reflect pending deadlines, additional resources, etc.
+The **audit parameters files** for a stage may be copied from the previous stage, and possibly adjusted by hand by Audit Central to reflect pending deadlines, additional resources, etc.